eswat2/s4e-autos/README.md

 # s4e-autos

-a simple Svelte app which displays data retrieved from a GraphQL endpoint...
+a simple Svelte app which displays data retrieved from a GraphQL endpoint.
+All of the icons are lazy loaded as web components via **proto-ikon-loader**...

 ## references

-- [s4e-icons][icons-io] -- _prototype icon library for Svelte_
-- [s4e-ikons][ikons-io] -- _prototype automotive icon library for Svelte_
+- [proto-ikon-loader][proto-io] -- _prototype loader for SVG web components_
 - [sveltestrap][svelte-strap] -- _Bootstrap 4 components for Svelte_
 - [svql][svql-io] -- _FetchQL wrapper for Svelte 3_
 - [FetchQL][fetch-ql] -- _GraphQL client with Fetch_